sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Use RCS (revision control system) tags in LaTeX documents
+Short desc    : Use RCS (revision control system) tags in LaTeX documents
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : The rcs package utilizes the inclusion of RCS supplied data in
+Descript     : The rcs package utilizes the inclusion of RCS supplied data in
              : LaTeX documents.
 It's upward compatible to *all* rcs styles I
              : know of.
 In particular, you can easily access values of every
              : RCS field in your document put the checkin date on the